|Year||Population||Rank in US||Growth Rate|

 Scottsdale is located entirely in Maricopa County.

-Scottsdale has grown 26.3% since the 2000.
-Scottsdale, Arizona is growing somewhat quickly; it is growing faster than 66% of similarly sized cities since 2000.
+Scottsdale has grown 18.8% since the 2000.
+Scottsdale, Arizona's growth is about average.
+42% of similarly sized cities are growing faster since 2000.

 The total voting age population of Scottsdale, Arizona, meaning US citizens 18 or older, is 199,386.
 The voting age population is 48.7% male and 51.3% female.